david050708/VC-Virtual-Calculator/README.md

 # VC-Virtual-Calculator
-A Virtual Calculator just for you
+A Virtual Calculator just for you.
 It can multiply, divide, add and subtract

 Thank You